-The Spitzer Science Center (SSC) will organize the external science reviewers, Science Review Panels and the Time Allocation Committee.
-The end results of the review process is a list of recommended programs that is provided to the SSC Director, who is the selection official for all Cycle-11 programs.
-Upon selection by the SSC Director, observing programs are entered into the Spitzer observations database for execution as part of Cycle-11.
+The Spitzer Science Center (SSC) will organize the external science reviewers.
+The end results of the review process is a list of recommended programs that is provided to the SSC Director, who is the selection official for all Cycle-12 programs.
+Upon selection by the SSC Director, observing programs are entered into the Spitzer observations database for execution as part of Cycle-12.